gofr-dev/gofr/README.md

 13. Support for Surge Protection
 14. [Inbuilt Traces, Metrics and Logs](https://gofr.dev/docs/v1/quick-start/observability)

-## Contributing
+## 👍 Contribute
+If you want to say thank you and/or support the active development of GoFr:

+1. Add a [GitHub Star](https://github.com/gofr-dev/gofr/stargazers) to the project.
+2. Write a review or tutorial on [Medium](https://medium.com/), [Dev.to](https://dev.to/) or personal blog.
-Please visit [CONTRIBUTING](https://github.com/gofr-dev/gofr/blob/Refactor-readme/CONTRIBUTING.md) for details on submitting patches and the contribution workflow.
+3. Visit [CONTRIBUTING](https://github.com/gofr-dev/gofr/blob/Refactor-readme/CONTRIBUTING.md) for details on submitting patches and the contribution workflow.